 Common Spotted Orchid Dactylorhiza fuschii.

-The way this page works is that the most recently added images are right at the bottom.
+The way this page works is that the most recently added images are usually right at the bottom.
 At this time all the images shown replace those previously on this page.

 I have been travelling for a while and now thought I ought to put up a few images to finish the year.
 Some are old some not so old.
 I apologise for the lack of originality but I'm not quite back in to a new life without my wife.

 Meanwhile thank you for looking at my site and I apologise that it has been somewhat unchaging in 2018.
 I hope 2019 will be a better year.